novoalab/Best_Practices_dRNAseq_analysis/README.md

 ./basecalling_analysis_single.sh ${FASTQ_FILE}
 #example: ./basecalling_analysis_single.sh example_data/test_1.fastq
 ```
+This script outputs the number of base-called reads from a given fastq.gz files

-* Comparison of fastq files (the second part of this script is thought to compare base-callers as read_ids are used)
+* Comparison of fastq files (the second part of this script is thought to compare base-callers, thus read_ids are used)
 ```{r}
 ./basecalling_analysis_comparison.sh ${OUTPUT_DIRECTORY} ${ALL_FASTQ_FILES} ${ALL_FASTQ_NAMES_FOR_PLOTTING}
 #example: ./basecalling_analysis_comparison.sh output/ example_data/test_1.fastq example_data/test_1.fastq dataset_1 dataset_2
 ```
+This script outputs the number of base-called reads from every fastq.gz file, the number of common reads between every pair of files and it also outputs boxplots per base-caller using first read lengths and then base-calling qualities as y-axis.

 ### Step 3: Mapping